Year-end bookkeeping tasks: Tips for closing your business’ books

 Some small business owners rely on paper records and keep receipts stashed in their office.
 If this is the approach you take, organize your receipts:

 Need help organizing you receipts, expenses, and other documents?
 Our tax pros get your paperwork in order, helping you avoid missed deductions.
-Ask your tax pro about our add-on Year-End Tax Filing Readiness Service during your appointment (Schedule C filers only).
+For Schedule C filers, ask your tax pro about adding our Year-End Tax Filing Readiness Service.

 5 – Check your payables and receivables

-If your business operates using an accrual system, it’s important to check your payables (outstanding bills sent to you by other entities) or receivables (outstanding invoices you sent other entities) for tax purposes.
+If your business operates using an accrual accounting system, it’s important to check what you owe and who owes you for tax purposes.
+Your payables are outstanding bills sent to you by other entities.
+Your receivables are outstanding invoices you have sent other entities.

-At the end of the year, it’s wise to tally total payables and receivables, because:
+At the fiscal year end, it’s wise to tally total payables and receivables, because:

-• Depending on your state or entity type, some businesses need to pay taxes on the accrued amount.
-(While not every small business needs to pay tax on accrued amounts, larger companies do.)
+- Depending on your state or entity type, some businesses need to pay taxes on the accrued amount.

 6 – Get your fiscal records in order